Adler Planetarium

 Advertising

-Some of the world's most famous collections and exhibits can be found in Chicago.
+Last updated October 3, 2025: Some of the world's most famous collections and exhibits can be found in Chicago.
 Want to see premier pieces from famous artists?
 Book your tickets for the Art Institute or Museum of Contemporary Art.
 Obsessed with the deep unknown of the sea or space?
-Take a trip to the Shedd Aquarium or Adler Planetarium.
+Take a trip to the Shedd Aquarium or Adler Planetarium, which are two of the best children's museums.
 Whether you enjoy art, science, history or architecture, the city’s many museums are some of the top Chicago attractions and provide a great way to spend an afternoon.
-If you plan ahead, you can also take advantage of the many free museum days throughout the year, too.
+They're also among the best things to do with kids in Chicago.
 So spend a day exploring the best museums in Chicago.

-RECOMMENDED: Discover the best children's museums in Chicago
+RECOMMENDED: Discover the best things to do in Chicago

 Top museums in Chicago